 It is suggested that members have 5 years of continuous sobriety.
-They should have extensive experience in conference planning (negotiation contracts, choosing a suitable venue to accommodate special needs, weather considerations, food and beverage costs).
-Members should have specific experience with AA conferences.
+They should have extensive experience in conference planning (negotiation contracts, choosing a suitable venue to accommodate accessibility for all, weather considerations, food and beverage costs).
+Members should have specific experience with A.A. conferences.